 Proof of Residence: Rental contract, utility bill in your name, or other.

 Ideal situation: you have your name on the official rental contract and it has been dutifully signed by the landlord and yourself.
+Additionally, you have a utility bill in your name or the owner’s name.

 Another good situation: you don’t have an official rental contract with your name on it, but you are paying for the utilities, and they are under your name.